Mark Rylance wins supporting actor Oscar for 'Bridge of Spies'

 The soft-spoken Rylance is often described as the greatest English stage actor of his generation.

-He has won three Tony awards for theater performances, most recently in 2014 for playing the Countess Olivia in the all-male Shakespeare Globe's Broadway production of "Twelfth Night."
+He has won three Tony awards for theatre performances, most recently in 2014 for playing the Countess Olivia in the all-male Shakespeare Globe's Broadway production of "Twelfth Night."

 Rylance also served as the first artistic director of Shakespeare's Globe Theatre in London from 1995 to 2005.